iconnect/aws-sign4/README.md

 aws-sign4
 =========

-Haskell implementation of the AWS Signature V4 protocol for signing HTTP requests
+Extension to the aws Haskell library to sign AWS HTTP requests according to the AWS Signature 4 protocol (needed by the Elastic Transcoder interface)